robstoll/tutteli-gradle-plugins/README.md

 # ch.tutteli.dokka [🔗](https://plugins.gradle.org/plugin/ch.tutteli.dokka/0.10.1)
 Applies the [dokka-plugin](https://github.com/Kotlin/dokka) and creates a `javadocJar` task which can be used for publishing.
 Moreover it applies a [default configuration to dokka](https://github.com/robstoll/tutteli-gradle-plugins/tree/master/tutteli-gradle-dokka/src/main/groovy/ch/tutteli/gradle/dokka/DokkaPluginExtension.groovy#L22) and allows to add an `externalDocumentationLink` based on the given `githubUser` with the `ghPages` flag.
+It exposes the `tutteliDokka` extension where you can define i.a. the `githubUser`.

 See [DokkaPluginIntTest](https://github.com/robstoll/tutteli-gradle-plugins/tree/master/tutteli-gradle-dokka/src/test/groovy/ch/tutteli/gradle/dokka/DokkaPluginIntTest.groovy#L112)
 for an example.